NVIDIA/cutlass/media/docs/quickstart.md

 ```bash
 $ cmake .. -DCUTLASS_NVCC_ARCHS='70;75;80' -DCUTLASS_LIBRARY_KERNELS=all
 ```
 The above command line generates about twenty thousand kernels targeting NVIDIA Ampere, Turing, and Volta architectures.
-Compiling thousands of kernels for three different architectures is time consuming.
-Additionaly, this would also result in a large binary size and on some platforms linker to fail on building the library.
+Compiling thousands of kernels for three different architectures is time-consuming.
+Additionally, this would also result in a large binary size and on some platforms linker to fail on building the library.

 Enabling the "unity build" instantiates multiple kernel instances in each compilation unit, thereby reducing binary size